mk-fg/linux-ebpf-connection-overseer/README.md

 - Finish implementing all the stuff planned from the start.

+    - Rate-limit leco-event-pipe updates, in addition to rate-limit in ebpf.
+    - Parse more config-file values, like colors and such.
     - Cgroup information for displayed network connections.
     - Clear distinction for in/out conns (accept/recvmsg vs connect/sendmsg).
     - Check how firewalled conns get handled, make those visually distinctive.